PouriaRouzrokh/YDRP.chat/code_base.md

     response_description="A list of messages within the chat session.", responses={
         401: {"description": "Authentication required"},
-        403: {"description": "User not authorized to access this chat"},  # Handled by ownership check
+        403: {"description": "User not authorized to access this chat"},
         404: {"description": "Chat session not found"},
         500: {"description": "Internal Server Error"},
     },